J. P. Howell: San Rafael Pacifics

 On May 29, 2018, Howell signed with the San Rafael Pacifics of the Pacific Association.
+He became a free agent following the season.
+In 3 starts 10 innings he went 0-1 with a 3.60 ERA and 14 strikeouts.

 Pitching style

 Howell is a soft tosser.
 He throws his sinker in the mid 80's, topping out at 90 MPH.
 He also throws a knuckle-curve that has been described by scouts as "heavy" because of its extremely sharp downward break, and some even classify it as a slider.
 He throws a change-up that breaks away from right-handed hitters.
 Howell has solid command of all three pitches.

 He was an excellent fielding pitcher in his major league career.
 In 619.2 innings pitched covering 547 games, Howell committed only one error in 146 total chances for a .993 fielding percentage.

 Personal life

 In 2009, he married Heather Hennessy, whom he met at USC, a former USC 800 meter runner and Fox Sports reporter who is a member of the Los Gatos High School Athletic Hall of Fame.
 The couple founded Discover Your Path Foundation to reach out to kids together.
 In 2011, Heather Hennessy-Howell published a children's book, 'The Adventures of Dangles' with an anti-bullying theme.
 In August 2016, his wife filed for divorce, citing irreconcilable differences, listing their date of separation as August 8.